EyasuTeshome/shifttracker/interview-prep/finalize-your-github-profile-for-now-based-on-feedback.md

 ## Project Setup

 - Log in to your GitHub account.
 - Open all written and numerical GitHub profile feedback from your project reviewer(s).
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ## Using project reviewer feedback to finalize your GitHub profile